hariton/cdrails/README.markdown

 `. cdr`

-It is also possible to jump to special Rails-dir:
+It is also possible to jump to Rails-dir without any '../../..', for example:

+  `cd vendor/extensions/site/app/views`

+  `. cdr app/views/layouts`

+Or to special Rails-shortcats:

   `. cdr migrate`